-Real estate investment in places like Florida and California has rebounded with a vengeance.
-One of the main reasons is the influx of foreign capital.
+Real estate investment in places like Florida and California is on the rise, due in some part to the influx of foreign capital.

 Reasons for the rise in foreign investment include:

 - The US dollar continues to be weak against the Euro and other foreign currencies

 - The US economy has recovered from economic crisis

 - Property values are stable and on the rise.